2004 2005 2006 2007 2008

 CD 3

 The 2004 compilation "13 hits" was a low budget production featuring songs from Agnetha's two first English language albums released in 1983 and 1985.
-Two single hits "Never Again" and "The Way You Are" are welcome bonus tracks.
+Two single hits "Never Again" and "The Way You Are" were added as bonus tracks.

 Sometimes When I'm Dreaming - the single